PDC-support/hpc-intro-retired/_episodes/10-tipstricks.md

 ```bash
 $ sacctmgr show User <username>
 ```

-Note that `sacctmgr` only works on Beskow.
+> Note that `sacctmgr` only works on Beskow.

 ### Being friends with SLURM
-  - Avoid wide short jobs (massively parallel but very short time).
+  - Avoid wide short jobs (massively parallel but very short runtime).
   - Avoid massive output to STDOUT.
   - Try to provide a good estimate of the job duration before submitting.